zoom/zoom-sdk-windows/README.md

 # Windows

-Example App in VC++ using Zoom windows SDK - https://developer.zoom.us/windows
+Example App using the SDK is available inside this repository.

 This sample include a VS project.
 To use it: